-• INCOMPLETE GRADES
+INCOMPLETE GRADES

 Students must complete all course work and graduation standards before the end of the term.
-In the event that an extenuating situation exists which may require additional time for completing course work, a student must request an Incomplete Grade Permission Form from their teacher.
-The student must convince the teacher that the additional time request is reasonable.
+In the event that an extenuating situation exists which may require additional time for completing course work, a student must request and complete the Incomplete Grade Permission Form with their teacher.
 If the incomplete grade is granted, the student must complete all work assigned by the teacher within the agreed upon time schedule.